january3/Bioinformatics/Test/questions_catalogue.md

     proteomics / metabolomics / lipidomics?
   * In high throughput data sets, do you have typically more variables or more samples in a data set?
+  * What are other typical characteristics of HT data sets?
+  * What is the Phred quality score?
+  * What probabilitstic distribution is suitable for count data?
+  * What is gene set enrichment analysis?
+How do you make an ORA (1st generation gene set enrichment analysis) with a chi-square test?

+ 6. Clustering
+  * How can you measure clustering performance?
+  * Where do you take distances from when clustering using a distance-based method?
+  * How does the elbow method work?

+ 7. Machine learning

+  * What is the bias-variance tradeoff?
+  * What is ROC?
+  * What is AUC?
+Is AUC=0.5 good or bad?
+And AUC=1?
+  * What is sensitivity and specificity?
+If given a specific example (number of TN/TP,FN/FP) can you calculate sensitivity and specificity?
+  * What is overfitting, underfitting?